eniyarajesh/microservices/README.md

 #### `POST /users/register`
 - Registers a new user
 - Stores user details (excluding password) in PostgreSQL
-- Password is temporarily cached and later synced to Keycloak
+- Triggers a password setup email through Keycloak to the user's email

+#### `POST /users/send-password-setup-email`
+- Manually triggers a reset password email for existing users via Keycloak

 ---